-At an age with huge levels of enthusiasm, the Barn Owl (BNO) program delivers exciting hands-on science activities, longer hikes, and plenty of outdoor games!
-BNO campers graduate to Beaver Pond for canoeing where each camper will get the chance to steer the canoe (with the help of a high school volunteer).
+The Barn Owl (BNO) program delivers exciting hands-on science activities, longer hikes, and plenty of outdoor games.
+BNO campers are at an age with huge levels of enthusiasm, and may also enjoy Art in Nature Camp.
+BNO campers graduate to Beaver Pond for canoeing, where each camper gets the chance to steer a canoe (with the help of a high school volunteer).
 Of course, all this activity calls for plenty of water breaks and a chance every day to cool off in the pool!

 How big are the groups?

 Barn Owls are signed up based on a 1:9 counselor-to-camper ratio.
 BNO groups generally have 18 campers and 2 counselors.
 In rare cases, we will increase the ratio to a maximum of 1:10.

 What’s the average day like?

 Barn Owl program hours are from 9AM-4PM.
 We also offer free before and after care from 8-9AM and 4-6PM.
 The camper day is split into 6 activity periods, lunch inside Kingfisher Hall and 2 snack times.
 Activities include outdoor time, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, and so much more.
 Educational content varies based on the session theme.